rexera/rexera.github.io/_tabs/about.md

 ## Last but not least

 I’m something of a language aficionado, ever since I was made to realize this when my education finally took English seriously at the age of 13.
-Unlike many of my peers in this context, my family is nothing but humble small town dwellers from the rurals, with nothing fancy but love and support.
+Unlike many of my peers in this context, my family is nothing but humble small town dwellers from the rurals, with nothing fancy but unspoken, Asian-style support.

 Therefore, American English and Simplified Chinese are my primary working languages, while I was born and raised with Sichuan Dialect as my mother tone and Mandarin Chinese my first language.
 Besides, I’m currently on track for Spanish, French, and Traditional Chinese (and more...).